Investing in EIS or SEIS qualified companies will get you tax relief under the Business Investment Relief (“BIR”) provisions.

 £1m remittance scenario

-Non-dom investor is UK resident not paying a remittance basis charge since he has been resident here for less than seven years.
-With no UK income and £10m of unremitted foreign income.He subscribes for EIS shares by bringing £1m into the UK but he does not get income tax relief.
-So to account for this he sends £700,000 which will give rise to income tax of £300,000.
+A non-dom investor is UK resident not paying a remittance basis charge since he has been resident here for less than seven years.
+With no UK income and £10m of unremitted foreign income you subscribe for EIS shares by bringing £1m into the UK.

 - £1m not treated as remitted